Ulmus × hollandica 'Major': Cultivation

 The ‘Dutch’ elm quickly became popular in eighteenth-century estate plantations in England, survivors today being naturalised relics of this planting fashion; but the tree was always rare in the Netherlands, where from the eighteenth century hollandse iep (Holland elm) meant the widely planted hybrid Ulmus × hollandica Belgica (Belgian Elm).
+(The Ulmus hollandica gigantea listed in The Hague in the 1930s may have been 'Major'.)
 Ley (1910) noted that 'Major' could be found scattered throughout the lowlands of England and Wales, often in the company of English Elm; but, unlike the latter, extended into mountain valleys in South Wales up to 1000 feet.
 ‘Dutch’ elm was also planted in urban parks, for example in the elm-groves of Kensington Palace Gardens, and, on account of its suckering habit and quick growth, was frequently planted as the elm component in mixed coastal shelter-belts on the south coast, in Cornwall, South Wales, the Isle of Man, and East Anglia.
 The tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire from 1949, with 101 sold in the period 1962 to 1977, when production ceased with the advent of the more virulent form of Dutch elm disease.

 'Major' was introduced to Ireland, where the largest specimens were at Marlfield, County Tipperary, renowned for its elms.
 It was also the predominant elm in Phoenix Park, Dublin.
 'Major' is known to have been marketed (as U. montana gigantea) in Poland in the 19th century by the Ulrich nursery, Warsaw, and may still survive in Eastern Europe.
 In 1963 Heybroek reported 'Major' present in Gottorf Castle in Schleswig, speculating that the specimen may have been regrowth or repropagation from elms known to have been introduced to the city in the late 17th century by the castle's Dutch gardener.

 Ulmus suberosa major, 'The Dutch cork-barked elm', was in US nurseries by the mid-19th century.
 Arnold Arboretum reported in 1915 that in the USA (as in the UK by the 20th century), 'Major' was sometimes confused with English Elm.
 'Major' is grown at several arboreta and along the streets of Portland, Oregon.
 The cultivar is also grown in parks and avenues in Australia, notably in Melbourne, and in New Zealand.